humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails5.md

 {% endhighlight %}

-As you can see from the output, this generated views, tests, and helpers for us, but no models.
+As you can see from the output, this generated views, tests, and helpers for us but no models.
 It also wrote to `config/routes.rb` a line to tell `rails` how to access the code.
 Now we can update the file.

 Open `app/views/pages/about.html.erb` and add some **lorem ipsum** (in